Abandoned & Little-Known Airfields:

 Lakewood Airport reportedly ceased operations in 1956, after only a 1-decade run.

-A 1956 aerial view depicted Lakeview perhaps after it had closed, as no aircraft were visible on the field.
+A 1956 aerial view depicted Lakeview Airport perhaps after it had closed, as no aircraft were visible on the field.

 It had a single east/west runway, with 2 hangars on the south side.